anquanscan/sec-tools/README.md

 [knary](https://github.com/sudosammy/knary): A simple HTTP(S) and DNS Canary bot with Slack/Discord/MS Teams/Lark/Telegram & Pushover support
 [antrea](https://github.com/antrea-io/antrea): Kubernetes networking based on Open vSwitch
 [portia](https://github.com/milo2012/portia): Portia aims to automate a number of techniques commonly performed on internal network penetration tests after a low privileged account has been compromised.
 Portia performs privilege escalation as well as lateral movement automatically in the network
 [fuzzbang](https://github.com/jmcph4/fuzzbang): Python 3 package providing basic fuzzing support
+[dustilock](https://github.com/Checkmarx/dustilock): DustiLock is a tool to find which of your dependencies is susceptible to a Dependency Confusion attack.